andrewmoles2/rTrainIntroduction/r-fundamentals-2/r_fundamentals_2_solutions.md

 # Objective of workshop

-To work with vectors, a key data type in R, and learn to use built in functions on those vectors.
+To work with vectors, a key data type in R, and learn to use built-in functions on those vectors.

 # What will this workshop cover?